hanpham32/devkit-cli/README.md

 ## 🚧 Step-by-Step Guide

-### 1️⃣ Create a New AVS Project
+### 1️⃣ Create a New AVS Project (`avs create`)

-Quickly scaffold your new AVS project:
+Sets up a new AVS project with the recommended structure, configuration files, and boilerplate code.
+This helps you get started quickly without needing to manually organize files or determine a layout.
+Details:

-* Initializes a new project based on the default task-based architecture in Go.
+* Initializes a new project based on the default Hourglass task-based architecture in Go.
 * Generates boilerplate code and default configuration.

 Projects are created by default in the current directory from where the below command is called.